arac-codespace/rails-sisapp/sisblog/README.md

 be pushing it back for a little while longer.
 I'll also be fiddling with relational databases in the meantime.

-Hopefully I'll be ready to work with JS and relational databases come my next project.
+Hopefully I'll be ready to work with JS and relational databases by my next project.